-Bulls return!
-Stocks jump as more Americans find jobs
+Markets pull back as Fed fears trump good jobs news

 Both ADP and the government reported solid jobs gains for February.
 So investors appear to be banking that the momentum in the labor market will continue.

-The market appears to be back on solid footing after a recent dip following President Trump's failure to push forward on a deal to repeal and replace Obamacare.
+Despite Wednesday's topsy-turvy trading, the market appears to be back on solid footing after a recent dip following President Trump's failure to push forward on a deal to repeal and replace Obamacare.

 But investors have expressed hope that Trump will be able to get a tax reform plan approved and possibly a big economic stimulus plan aimed at rebuilding road, bridges and other infrastructure.